Schools selected for full GSGI review are noted with next to their names.

-Broadhurst Primary School located on a large plot of land to the northeast of the Main Mall in the sub-division called, not surprisingly, Broadhurst.
-The campus feels very open with classrooms that open to the outdoors, a pavilion and sporting complex with fields, a swimming pools and tennis and netball courts.
-Broadhurst offers a curriculum based on Edward De Bono’s “thinking skills” ideas, which focuses on thinking, study and problem solving skills, in addition to the traditional subjects.
-Known historically for its sports programme, children at every grade level are encouraged to participate.
+An open-feeling campus on a large plot of land to the northeast of the Main Mall in the sub-division called, not surprisingly, Broadhurst.
+Curriculum based on Edward De Bono’s “thinking skills” ideas, which focuses on thinking, study and problem solving skills, in addition to the traditional subjects.
+Historically, known for its sporting programme.

-Legae Academy, located near the Central Business District, follows the IGCSE and A level curricula.
+Located near the Central Business District, follows the IGCSE and A-Level curricula.
 Admissions testing is required to screen students for academic excellence, resulting in Legae’s exam results being among the highest in Gaborone.
 Legae participates in local independent sports competitions.

 Livingstone Kolobeng College

 IGCSEs/A-Levels; ages 12-19; co-ed; day; independent; private non-profit; 1,000 pupils

 Secondary school that took over the New Era school campus, in the north-west district of Gaborone.
 Named after the institution founded by the famous missionary in 1843 and aims to incorporate traditional Botswana values into an English based curriculum.

 Rainbow English Medium Primary School

 Adapted curriculum; ages 4-13; co-ed; day; independent; private non-profit; 600 pupils